 Symptoms in adolescents

-- the head is slightly off center
+- the head may appear a bit off center

-- a person’s clothes do not hang properly
+- the clothes may not hang evenly

 - the person may lean to one side